 - 1. Mary may want to participate in the anticipated growth of the company.
 She might prefer some stock in addition to some notes. - 2.
-All distributions to Paula (above salary) are taxed as dividends and are not deductible by the corporation. - 3.
-In the event of bankruptcy, Mary's loss is capital in character.

-c.
-Advantages of Alternative c:

-- 1. Both Paula and Mary share in any stock appreciation. - 2.
-The interest paid to Paula and Mary is deductible by the corporation.
+All distributions to Paula (above salary) are taxed as dividends and are not deductible by the corporation, although the dividends are subject to a preferential tax rate. - 3.
+In the event of bankruptcy, Mary's loss is capital in character. - c.
+Advantages of Alternative c: - 1.
+Both Paula and Mary share in any stock appreciation. - 2.
+The interest paid to Paula and Mary is deductible by the corporation, subject to limitations.
 Their income does not include any principal payments. - 3.
 The stock is Sec.
 1244 stock, so Mary and Paula each would have an ordinary loss for at least part of their investment. - 4.
 The corporation, with the shareholders' consent, can elect S corporation status and pass through losses during the first two years.
 Later, the corporation, with the shareholders' consent, can revoke the S corporation election.